Persian vocabulary: Native word formation

 Persian is very powerful in word building and versatile in ways a word can be built from combining affixes, stems, nouns and adjectives.
 Having many affixes to form new words (over a hundred), and the ability to build affixes and specially prefixes from nouns, The Persian language is also claimed to be and demonstrated as an agglutinative language since it also frequently uses derivational agglutination to form new words from nouns, adjectives, and verbal stems.
 New words are also extensively formed by compounding – two existing words combining into a new one, as is common in German, Sanskrit and hence most of the Indian languages.
-Professor Mahmoud Hessaby demonstrated that Persian can derive more than 226 million words.
+The Persian dictionary consists of 343,466 words.

 An example set of words derived from a present stem combined with some of available affixes:

 An example set of words derived from a past stem combined with some of available affixes:

 External influences

-Loanwords in the Persian language mostly came from Arabic, French, and, Turkic languages; though the extent of Turkic influence differs greatly by dialect.
+Loanwords in the Persian language mostly came from Arabic, French, and Turkic languages; though the extent of Turkic influence differs greatly by dialect.
 Recently, some English loanwords have entered the language as well.

 Persian has likewise influenced the vocabularies of other languages, especially Arabic, Armenian, Georgian, Indo-Iranian languages and Turkic languages.
 Many Persian words have also found their way into the English language.